Timeline: LSE - A story of failed mega-mergers

 LSE agrees here to buy its Italian counterpart for 1.6 billion euros ($1.77 billion), aiming to become "the world's capital market".

-LSE rejects a $4.2 billion offer from Nasdaq.
+LSE rejects a $4.2 billion offer from Nasdaq (NDAQ.O).
 Bid turns hostile and Nasdaq’s approach falls through in February 2007.

 Macquarie makes a formal cash offer for LSE valuing it at 1.5 billion pounds.